50.7 MB (7.2 MB compressed)

 MEDIMAGE / SCIENCE PHOTO LIBRARY MEDIMAGE / SCIENCE PHOTO LIBRARY

 Plasma cells.
 Coloured transmission electron micrograph (TEM) of plasma cells.
 Plasma cells are mature B lymphocytes (white blood cells) that produce and secrete antibodies during an immune response.
-The cell's nucleus (orange brown) contains dense chromatin (yellow), a complex of DNA (deoxyribonucleic acid) and proteins.
-In the cell's cytoplasm (brown) is an extensive network of rough endoplasmic reticulum (RER, white lines).
+The cell's nucleus (brown) contains dense chromatin (yellow), a complex of DNA (deoxyribonucleic acid) and proteins.
+In the cell's cytoplasm (green) is an extensive network of rough endoplasmic reticulum (RER, blue lines).
 RER manufactures, modifies and transports proteins, in this case antibodies.
-There are also a number of mitochondria (pink, oval) in the cytoplasm, which provide the cell with energy.
+There are also a number of mitochondria (orange, oval) in the cytoplasm, which provide the cell with energy.

 Model release not required.
 Property release not required.